hbkworld/streaming-spec/axes.md

 - a scalar value fundamental frequency
 - an array of ffts each one belonging to the harmonixc frequencies.

-Here we define a complex type that is made up struct with some base types and an array of 10 spectras
+Here we define a complex type that is made up struct with some base types and an array of 10 spectras.

+We'll get the following signal specific meta information:

 ~~~~ {.javascript}
 {